thirte3n/mtg/README.md

       }
       ```
     * Error Response:
-      * Error: Any payload has an invalid value, username is already taken, invalid payload property
+      * Error: Any payload has an invalid value, username is already taken, invalid property in payload
         ```json
         Status: 400 Bad Request
         Body: